Last Reviewed: 01 Jan 2022

 Tertiary Hospitals – provide specialist inpatient treatment with a multidisciplinary team and is suitable for individuals with the most severe eating disorders and complex presentations.
 The primary focus is on medical stabilisation and engagement in treatment to prepare the individual for treatment post discharge from hospital.

-Local Hospital Interventions – such as local mental health or medical beds, focus on medical stability, nutritional rehabilitation and medical/mental health symptom containment.
+Local Hospital Interventions – such as local mental health or medical beds, focus on medical stability, nutritional rehabilitation, and medical/mental health symptom containment.

-Specialist Eating Disorder Interventions – such as day programs, outpatient clinics and specialist psychiatrists, psychologists and dietitians provide evidence based treatment for eating disorders with a focus on enhancing quality of life and recovery from the eating disorder.
+Specialist Eating Disorder Interventions – such as day programs, outpatient clinics, and specialist psychiatrists, psychologists, and dietitians provide evidence-based treatment for eating disorders with a focus on enhancing quality of life and recovery from the eating disorder.

-Generalist Health / Mental Health Interventions – such as general practitioners, general psychologists, general dietitians and community mental health services provide medical monitoring and psycho-education with a primary focus on engaging the individual in treatment.
+Generalist Health / Mental Health Interventions – such as general practitioners, general psychologists, general dietitians, and community mental health services provide medical monitoring and psychoeducation with a primary focus on engaging the individual in treatment

 References

-1. References: Zipfel, S., Reas, D., Thornton, C., Olmsted, M., Williamson, D., Gerlinghoff, M., Herzog, W. & Beumont, P. (2002) Day hospitalization programs for eating disorders: A systematic review of the literature.
+Zipfel, S., Reas, D., Thornton, C., Olmsted, M., Williamson, D., Gerlinghoff, M., Herzog, W., & Beumont P. (2002) Day Hospitalization Programs for Eating Disorders: A Systematic Review of the Literature.
 International Journal of Eating Disorders.
-31(2), 105-117.
+31(2), 105-117. doi: 10.1002/eat.10009